Impersonation and privilege mapping

 - (Windows)— Two techniques are available for assuming an effective identity:

 - Windows User Mapping — Maps a role to a local or domain user on the server so the role is granted the user's privileges.
-To set up Windows user mapping, you must define an automation principal, which defines a user credential (typically a domain user) that is used to access the managed server.
+To set up Windows user mapping, you must define an automation principal, which defines a user credential that can be used to access an external system.

-User Privilege Mapping (UPM) — Allows the agent to temporarily grant a local user's group privileges to an unprivileged user account called BladeLogicRSCD.
+User Privilege Mapping (UPM) — Allows the agent to temporarily grant the local user's group privileges to an unprivileged user account called BladeLogicRSCD.
 This privilege mapping mechanism allows the agent to acquire the mapped local user's group privileges without having to access that user's Windows credentials (user name and password).
 In this way BMC Server Automation takes advantage of the access control mechanisms provided by the remote server's operating system.
-In this method the RSCD Windows Service will start as the LocalSystem account and then drop privileges to the BladeLogicRSCD to listen for incoming connections.

 Windows Domain Controllers have no local users.
 To set up user privilege mapping on Windows Domain Controllers, map users to a member of a first-level group, such as BuiltIn\Administrators.
 The mapped user cannot receive administrative privileges via a group within another group.
 For example, if the mapped account is in Domain Admins and Domain Admins is in BuiltIn\Administrators, the mapping will not work.
 The default UPM mapping cannot traverse multiple groups.